MAaJIi/light-currency-converter/README.markdown

 Features
 --------
 * _New!_ Supports full integration with jQuery UI Autocomplete plug-in.
-Try typing some programming languages into the dem
+Try typing some programming languages into the demo.